melatroid/autoPyPlusPlus/README.md

 - Choose a Python Version for you build
 - AutoPy++ installs now reqiuremnts
 - Autopy++ starts with python version
+- Each virtual environment is a copy of the new system-version.
+- If you want to delete a system-version, first delete all linked virtual environments!

 ---